At Pennoweth School we uphold and teach pupils about British Values which are defined as:

 Tolerance of those with different faiths and beliefs

 The Rule of Law The importance of laws and rules, whether they are those that govern the class, the school or the country, are consistently reinforced throughout regular school days.
 Our positive behaviour system is aligned to an agreed set of standards and expectations and has a clear path of consequences mapped out for children to follow should they make the wrong choice.
 Standards and expectations are clear.
 Pupils are taught the value and reasons behind laws and rules, that they govern and protect us, the responsibilities that this involves and the consequences when the laws/rules are broken.
-Visits from the authorities such as the police and PCSOs and fire service are regular parts of our calendar and help reinforce this message.
+Visits from the authorities such as the police and PCSOs and fire service are regular parts of our calendar and help to reinforce this message.

 Mutual Respect Respect is a central value across the school.
 The pupils know and understand that it is expected and imperative that respect is shown to everyone whatever difference we may have.
-Respect at Pennoweth School underpins our work every day both in and out of the classroom and our link with COMOC in Likoni, Mombasa and therefore the strong messages from AYESHA AND MUNDIA have established this respectful culture in the school.
-Children and adults alike, including visitors are challenged if they are disrespectful in any way.
+Respect at Pennoweth School underpins our work every day, both in and out of the classroom, and our link with COMOC in Likoni, Mombasa and therefore the strong messages from AYESHA AND MUNDIA have established this respectful culture in the school.
+Children and adults alike, including visitors, are challenged if they are disrespectful in any way.

 Tolerance of those with different faiths, cultural background and beliefs.
 This is achieved through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity in our local community and our strong links with our partner orphanage in Mombasa, Kenya.
 We use assemblies and invite visitors into school to lead workshops (e.g. Daya) and involve children in discussions regarding extreme opinions and prejudice.
 We involve children in discussions about bullying.
 We are signed up to the Tootoot programme that raises awareness of bullying in all its forms as well as helps children examine the dynamics of situations where bullying has taken place.
 We use the opportunities such as the Olympics and World Cup to study and learn about life and culture in countries who participate.
 Celebrations of an international nature as a whole school encourage children to research and discover differences and similarities between us and other countries are planned.